 I feel that I have been blessed by the wisdom and knowledge I have received, and continue to receive, from a series of wise, highly informed and generous teachers.
 These include Juliana Swanson, Dr. K.S.
 Charak, Vinay Aditya, Chakrapani Ullal, Gayatri Devi Raman, Penny Farrow and Marc Boney, as well as the books and recordings of Mr. K. N. Rao.

 I consider myself first and foremost a student of Vedic Astrology, and a great deal of my studies have occurred in most perfect learning environment imaginable – at the Arshavidya Gurukulam in Saylorsburg, Pennsylvania.
-This place of highest learning and inspiration has become my second home, and those of us who have studied Vedic Astrology together there over the past number of years have become my family.
+This place of highest learning and inspiration has become my second home, and those of us who have studied Vedic Astrology together there over the past number of years have become like family to me.

 I welcome inquiries regarding any of the astrological services I provide, and thank you for visiting my site.”